vaibhavsagar/website/blog/static-haskell-nix.md

 which is definitely something to watch out for if you plan on deploying these executables to a machine that might be running a different version of `glibc`.
+A more robust solution is to link against e.g. `musl` instead of `glibc`, as Niklas Hambüchen has done [here](https://github.com/nh2/static-haskell-nix).
 You can confirm that the executable has been statically linked by running

 ```bash